rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 > The chaotic fringe;
 > Behold, the wasteland of rekt dreams and abandoned code.
 > Fighting, Hashing, Surviving.
-> The blood of the martyrs cries out.
+> The blood of martyrs cries out.
 > Only He who overcame death stands triumphant,
 > for it cannot be otherwise.
 >